Saint Lucia: Measurable Reduction of Disaster Risk Specific to Public Infrastructure

 - A workshop took place at the WRMA office facilities, where 15 stakeholders from various government agencies participated.

 Component 3: Strengthening resilient social protection systems, by using information on vulnerable housing to better target the social protection system.

 - A technical report was finalized on the ability of the existing safety net tool (the Saint Lucia National Eligibility Test Instrument, SL-NET) to identify poor households and potential beneficiaries for social programs.

 - Based on this report, a revised version of the SL-NET was developed to better meet current needs, and policy recommendations were provided to enhance resilient social protection.

 - Trainings on the SL-NET were delivered to Government officials: in August 2018 to 12 Government officials, and in October 2018 to 18 Government officials.

 Partnerships and Coordination

-The EU is updated on a regular basis regarding the progress of project implementation.
+The EU was updated on a regular basis regarding the progress of project implementation.